eclipsesource/jsonforms/MIGRATION.md

 If you consumed the extended renderer set then just revert to the normal renderer set.
 There should not be any behavior changes.

+### Update to Material-UI v5 in React Material

+In Version 3.0 of JSON Forms we updated Material-UI from version 4 to version 5.
+To update your application see the official Material-UI [migration guide](https://mui.com/guides/migration-v4/).

 ### Removal of Class Components in React Material

 With Version 3.0 of JSON Forms we removed all React Material class components.